 Who does it serve?
 Is wellbeing self-serving, or the thing that helps us to serve others?

-I love that in my How to be a Productivity Ninja workshops I get to champion the perspective of being human, not superhero.
+I love that in Productivity Ninja workshops I get to champion the perspective of being human, not superhero.
 This perspective comes from

 Recognising we have limits